 Finally, downloading a Usenet file doesn’t mean you have to seed it for other internet users afterward.
 Legally, this makes you less of a target because you’re not supplying strangers with copyrighted content, but at the same time, you’re consuming fewer computer resources and internet bandwidth.

 Usenet providers make files available for a certain number of days.
-How many depends on the provider, but the standard is 1,200 days after the original posting.
-Until that time is up, users have full access to that file.
+The number depends on the provider, but the standard is 1,200 days after the original posting.
+Until that time is up, users have full access to the file.
 Torrents only stay up as long as people seed the file.

 We’ve rounded up some of the best Usenet providers here.